Figch/Low-Cost-Mocap/README.md

 From the frontend directory Run `yarn install` to install node dependencies

 Then run `yarn run dev` to start the webserver.
 You will be given a url view the frontend interface.

+## Outlook

+During the first part of the "Interconnected" artist residency at the Academy of Theatre and Digitality in Dortmund, the Academy's [Optitrack Motion Capture](https://optitrack.com/) system has been examined.
+In order to learn from the professional system for the Low Cost Mocap system, the idea is to create a distributed system by creating units of a camera with a dedicated low-cost computer and to submit the results over OSC to a main program on a more powerful computer which combines the data as in the current version of the code.
+To keep costs low, the first attempt is to use a combination of a Raspberry Pi and a Raspberry Pi Global Shutter camera to do the detection of IR markers (currently tested at a frame rate of 30 fps).
+This should enable the increase of the number of tracking cameras and thus a bigger tracked area with taking advantage of the parallel computation to not influence the performance/frame rate of the main tracking program too much.
+Additionally also different cameras should be able to be combined easily with each camera specific code being implemented on the Raspberry Pi or any other matching machine.

+Updates on the tracking system of "Interconnected" can be expected between June and December 2025.